punchcard-cms/punchcard/CONTRIBUTING.md

 * Branch names should be descriptive, describing what is being done in that branch
 * Pull requests must be made back in to the `master` branch for a repository
 * The following branch prefixes should be used when creating a new branch:
-  * `hotfix/` - bug fixes that got through and need to be squashed
+  * `hotfix/` - [bug fixes](#bug-repott) for bugs got through and need to be squashed
-  * `feature/` - update to or new functionality
+  * `feature/` - update to or [new functionality](#functionality-requests)

+### Time to Merge

+In order for a pull request to be merged, it must meet the following criteria:

+* The author(s) of the code have signed off on the [Developer Certificate of Origin](#developer-certificate-of-origin) for this pull request
+* All required integrations have passed
+* The code has been reviewed by at least one non-authoring member of the [@punchcard-cms/maintainers](https://github.com/orgs/punchcard-cms/teams/maintainers) GitHub team and all comments from the review have been addressed.
+This may include comments related to our [tips for submitting great PRs](#tips-for-submitting-great-prs).

 ## Creating a Release